adrianHards/learning-frontend/README.md

 A collection of (mostly) free front end and JavaScript centric resources.
 Some, such as Front End Masters (FEM), are paid for, but if you're eligible for the [GitHub Student Developer Pack](https://education.github.com/pack) you get a few months [free](https://frontendmasters.com/welcome/github-student-developers/).
 <br><br>
 I recommend starting [here](https://roadmap.sh/frontend).
-And whatever you do, don't get stuck in tutorial paralysis.
-Build as much as you can!
+And whatever you do, don't get stuck in tutorial paralysis. <strong>Build as much as you can!</strong>

 ### Table of Contents